Real diversity in exciting times

 Diversity doesn’t come easy

-In order to deal with change, we need the constructive conflicts and disagreements that Dalio talks about, as a means of challenging our current thinking.
+In order to deal with change, we need constructive conflicts and disagreements, as a means of challenging our current thinking.
 Bear in mind that real diversity is now more important than ever, since our highly personalised digital echo chambers have only increased our exposure to like-minded individuals.

 But diversity doesn’t come easy.
 In his book ‘Think Again’, Adam Grant argues that we can shake up people’s current views only by holding genuinely opposing views.
 He argues that people tend to listen if the opposing view is genuine, and not just echoed by someone taking the other side to artificially create a disagreement.